tobal/zorp-tutorial/start_basic_concepts.rst

 .. index:: single: proxy;AnyPy

 ``AnyPy``
   It is a simple proxy like the *Plug* proxy with a *Python* interface.
-It makes it possible to do anything with the application level network traffic which can be done by the help of the *Python* language, while the lower layers of the connection is handled by *Zorp*.
+It makes it possible to do anything with the application level network traffic which can be done with the help of *Python* language, while the lower layers of the connection is handled by *Zorp*.
 For instance if the proxy to our favorite protocol is not implemented yet in *Zorp* we have the possibility to perform application level analysis manually.

 Proxy Inheritance
 """""""""""""""""

-As it is mentioned each proxy is configurabe and extendable in *Python*.
-It means each proxy represented as a class in *Python* and the system administrator can inherit his own *Python* class from that to override the behavior of the parent class.
-A derived class inherits everything from the base class, which is necessary for the protocol analysis, so the system administrator has to care about his specific problem.
+As it is mentioned each proxy is configurabe and extendable using *Python*.
+To help this, each proxy is represented as a class in *Python* and the system administrator can inherit his own *Python* class from that to override the behavior of the parent class.
+A derived class inherits everything from the base class, which is necessary for the protocol analysis, so the system administrator only has to care about his specific problem.
 For instance to change a value of a header in the *HTTP* protocol needs only an extra line of code over the lines related to the *Python* inheritance mechanism.

 General SSL Handling
 """"""""""""""""""""